-- 52 EXAMPLE: - 53 Version $3.7 \rightarrow 0 \times 37$ - 54 Version $1.0 \rightarrow 0 \times 10$ - 55 Version $1.2 \rightarrow 0 \times 12$ - 56 An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 or other previous minor versions.
-Whether an endpoint supports inter-operation with previous minor versions of the SPDM specification is an implementation-specific decision. - 57 An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION. - 58 This specification considers two minor versions to be interoperable when it is possible for an implementation that is conformant to a higher minor version number to also communicate with an implementation that is conformant to a lower minor version number with minimal differences in operation.
+- 53 EXAMPLE: - 54 Version $3.7 \rightarrow 0x37$ - 55 Version $1.0 \rightarrow 0 \times 10$ - Version $1.2 \rightarrow 0x12$ - An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 or other previous minor versions.
+Whether an endpoint supports interoperation with previous minor versions of the SPDM specification is an implementation-specific decision. - An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION. - This specification considers two minor versions to be interoperable when it is possible for an implementation that is conformant to a higher minor version number to also communicate with an implementation that is conformant to a lower minor version number with minimal differences in operation.
 In such a case, the following rules apply: - · Both endpoints shall use the same lower version number in the SPDMVersion field for all messages. - Functionality shall be limited to what the lower minor version of the SPDM specification defines. - Computations and other operations between different minor versions of the Secured Messages using SPDM specification should remain the same, unless security issues of lower minor versions are fixed in higher minor versions and the fixes require change in computations or other operations.
 These differences are dependent on the value in the SPDMVersion field in the message. - In a newer minor version of the SPDM specification, a given message can be longer, bit fields and enumerations can contain new values, and reserved fields can gain functionality.
-Existing numeric and bit fields retain their existing definitions. - 59 For details on the version agreement process, see GET_VERSION request and VERSION response messages.
+Existing numeric and bit fields retain their existing definitions. - Errata versions (indicated by a non-zero value in the UpdateVersionNumber field for the GET_VERSION request and VERSION response messages) clarify existing behaviors in the SPDM specification.
+They maintain bitwise compatibility with the base version, except as required to fix security vulnerabilities or to correct mistakes from the base version. - For details on the version agreement process, see GET_VERSION request and VERSION response messages.
 The detailed version encoding that the VERSION response message returns contains an additional byte that indicates specification bug fixes or development versions.
 See Table 9 Successful VERSION response message format.

-60 2.2.6 Notations
+2.2.7 Notations

-61 SPDM specifications use the following notations:
+SPDM specifications use the following notations: